-What is not anti-social behaviour?
+5.1 What is not anti-social behaviour?

-Some behaviour can be difficult to categorise specifically.
+It is not the responsibility of the Local Authority to resolve arguments between neighbours and some behaviour can be difficult to categorise specifically.
 However, there are some actions which we would not ordinarily class as anti-social behaviour and which would therefore not normally be investigated by the Council.
-Examples include: